 - the benefits involved

+Our enforcement powers are discretionary, and the emphasis will be on attempting to negotiate a resolution in the first instance.
 This may include considering whether the development could be regularised through the submission of a retrospective planning application.
 Where this is possible, we will invite the owner or developer to submit an application rather than proceed immediately to formal action.

-If an application is submitted, enforcement action will then be held in abeyance until the application has been decided, in some circumstances and you will be updated at this stage.
-If the application cannot be validated, progressed or is refused, the Council will consider continuing enforcement action.
+If an application is submitted, enforcement action will then be held in abeyance until the application has been decided, in some circumstances, and you will be updated at this stage.
+If the application cannot be validated, progressed or is refused, the council will consider continuing enforcement action.
 The usual rights of appeal will apply.

 We aim to resolve breaches as quickly as the law allows and will keep you informed of progress where appropriate.
 Please note that not all reports will result in formal action; enforcement powers are discretionary and will only be used when it is expedient and in the public interest.
+It is important to note that more complex cases can sometimes take a considerable amount of time to resolve.
+This is often due to the need for detailed investigations, the involvement of multiple parties or agencies, and the necessity to gather substantial evidence to support any potential enforcement action.

 In addition, some cases may require legal advice, specialist input, or lengthy negotiations to try to reach an acceptable solution for all involved.
-If formal action is taken, there are appeal processes that can be used by the owner/ developers, or court proceedings to undertake.
+If formal action is taken, there are appeal processes that can be used by the owner/developers, or court proceedings to undertake.
 As a result, any or all of these factors can contribute to longer timescales before a final outcome is reached.

-Our emphasis is on negotiation and finding solutions wherever possible, but where serious harm is identified, formal action may follow.#
+Our emphasis is on negotiation and finding solutions wherever possible, but where serious harm is identified, formal action may follow.

-Assessing Harm
+Assessing harm

-In assessing the effects of a breach and the harm caused, Officers will first consider what harm is being caused, which may include whether the breach is causing harm by way of adverse impact on:
+In assessing the effects of a breach and the harm caused, officers will first consider what harm is being caused, which may include whether the breach is causing harm by way of adverse impact on:

 - the character and appearance of a conservation area or listed building